MathiasReker/blmvuln/README.md

 ### How does the module work?

-The module will scan the files of your shop based on a pattern.
-This pattern is designed to find vulnerabilities and infected files are known from this security issue.
+The module scans the files of your shop based on a pattern.
+This pattern is designed to find vulnerabilities and infected files known from the security issue.

 The module will solve the problems automatically or tell you how to solve them manually.